Doctors don't know exactly what causes lupus. They think genetics, hormones, and your environment may be involved.

 - Epstein-Barr virus, which causes mononucleosis

-- Herpes zoster virus, which causes shingles
+- Varicella-zoster virus, which causes chickenpox and shingles

 Medications.
 Certain drugs can make your immune system overreact and cause what’s called drug-induced lupus.
 It usually doesn’t last long.
 Nearly 50 different drugs have been linked to lupus, including medicines to treat heart disease, thyroid disease, infections, and high blood pressure.

 The drugs most likely to cause lupus are: